yanirbuznah/simple_cnn/README.md

 - `ACTIVATION_FUNCTION` = The activation function the network uses.
 Can be one of:
   - `ActivationFunction.ReLU`
   - `ActivationFunction.Sigmoid`

-- `RANDRANGE` = The initial range of values of the neurons in the network
+- `FC_RANDRANGE` = The initial range of values of the fully connected neurons in the network.

+- `CNN_RANDRANGE`= The initial range of values of the convolutional layers in the network.

+- `CNN_LEARNING_RATE` = The initial learning rate of the convolutional network layers.

-- `LEARNING_RATE` = The initial learning rate of the network
+- `FC_LEARNING_RATE` = The initial learning rate of the fc network layers.
+- `EPOCH_START` = The number of the starting epoch (for starting from the same place after crush).
 - `EPOCH_COUNT` = The number of epochs in training mode.